Higher-order approximation for uncertainty quantification in time series analysis: Abstract

 \section{Abstract}

 For time series with high temporal correlation, the empirical process converges rather slowly to its limiting distribution.
 Many statistics in change-point analysis, goodness-of-fit testing and uncertainty quantification admit a representation as functionals of the empirical process and therefore inherit its slow convergence.
-Inference based on the asymptotic distribution of those quantities becomes highly impacted by relatively small sample sizes.
+As a result, inference based on the asymptotic distribution of those quantities is significantly affected by relatively small sample sizes.
 We assess the quality of higher-order approximations of the empirical process by deriving the asymptotic distribution of the corresponding error terms.
-Based on the limiting distribution of the higher-order terms, we propose a novel approach to calculate confidence regions for statistical quantities such as the median.
-In a simulation study, we compare coverage rate and size of our confidence regions with those based on the asymptotic distribution of the empirical process and highlight some of our method's benefits.
+Based on the limiting distribution of the higher-order terms, we propose a novel approach to calculate confidence intervals for statistical quantities such as the median.
+In a simulation study, we compare coverage rates and lengths of these confidence intervals with those based on the asymptotic distribution of the empirical process and highlight some benefits of higher-order approximations of the empirical process.

 {\bf Keywords:} uncertainty quantification; confidence intervals; empirical process; quantiles; long-range dependence. \\ {\bf AMS subject classification:} Primary: 62G15, 60F17.
 Secondary: 62G20.